RobertMueller2/PowerToysRunPluginBoilerplate/README.md

 ## Install

-Use one of the releases and copy the archive content to `%localappdata\PowerToys\RunPlugins\BoilerplateText`.
+Use one of the releases and copy the archive content to `%localappdata%\PowerToys\RunPlugins`. this should create a subdirectory `BoilerplateText`.

 Please note, if you are updating, and if you have just used PowerToys Run, you may have to exit PowerToys because otherwise the files may be in use.